Majd-eddine-BEN-TAHAR/Majd-Recipes/README.md

 # Majd-Recipes
-A recipes applicatin using ReactJS and tailwindcss
+A recipes application using ReactJS and tailwindcss